ruppinlab/drug.OnTarget/README.md

 > Packages required: parallel,tictoc,fgsea, ggplot2, ggpubr, statar, interactions,stats, reshape2, pROC, data.table,ggrepel, grid,cowplot,gridExtra, stringb, DEGreport, readxl, stringr

+> Please download the data required to execute the scripts from here: https://doi.org/10.5281/zenodo.7367726 Following this, please move them to a folder name 'Data'.
+Please move 'Data' to the repository 'drug.OnTarget' & set that as your 'working_dir' in the scripts.

 ### Core Steps of DeepTarget:
 > Tools >> 'Core Steps'